TheDevelolper/Event-Sourcing-Harness/DocFx/docs/guides/authentication/keycloak-create-account.md

 If you need to set up an account for development.

+You need to create a new developer account manually like so:

-> A default developer account should already exist when you start the app.
+> For consistency a default developer account should have the following credentials.
->
-> You can login with the following credentials:
 > **User**: developer@developer.com
 > **Password**: developer

-If you really need to create a new account manually you can do so like this:

 1. Head over to the Users in the left hand pane and click the "create new user" button.